Cheapest Electricity Prices in Ireland.

 Currently, there are 8 different residential electricity suppliers in the country.
 As a result, it can sometimes be difficult to find out who has the Cheapest Electricity Prices in Ireland.

-The supplier who has the lowest unit rate per Kwh may not work out as the cheapest overall when standing charges and promotional offers are included.
+The supplier that has the lowest unit rate per Kwh may not work out as the cheapest overall when standing charges and promotional offers are included.

 The figures shown in our electricity price comparison are based on a household electricity usage of 4200 kWh per year.
 This would be typical of a 3 or 4-bedroomed household with 3 or 4 occupants.